daurice/BRIGHT-EVENT/README.md

 # BRIGHT-EVENT
 Andela Bootcamp
-Installation of a git bash is important
+Installation of a git bash is important.https://git-scm.com/download/gui/